 With over 60 affiliates from 19 different University of Georgia units, and $2,900,000 in active grants from external funders, these projects represent a small array of our current and past work.

 To learn more about River Basin Center research or request a project description of your own work, email email@example.com.

 Freshwater crabs play an important role in the breakdown of nutrients from natural materials that fall into streams, but few studies have looked into exactly how their relationships with other detritivores and the leaf litter itself impacts ecosystems.

 Graduate student Denzell Cross builds on past research to monitor how urban aquatic insect communities change over time.

 Researcher Amy Rosemond studies how nutrient uptake in streams impacts carbon processing

 Researcher Nandita Gaur uses tomography to map nutrient pathways from septic systems into Lake Lanier

-Researcher Seth Wenger examines the consequences of climate warming on how the carbon contained in leaves, fallen trees, and other natural materials is processed within streams.
+Researchers Seth Wenger and Amy Rosemond examine the consequences of climate warming on how the carbon contained in leaves, fallen trees, and other natural materials is processed within streams.